If Arrested, You Can Expect These Steps:

 Bond (or Bail)

 If you are being held in jail, you may be released prior to your trial if you “bond out.”
-Bond is money you pay to the court in order to guarantee that you will appear in court for your future court dates.
-If you do appear as required, the bond will be refunded to you at the conclusion of your case if you paid it in full, in cash.
-If you do not show up, the court keeps the money and will issue an arrest warrant for FTA, Failure to Appear.
+Bond is money you pay to the court in order to guarantee that you will appear in court in the future.
+If you DO appear as required, the bond will be refunded to you at the conclusion of your case.
+If you DO NOT show up, the court keeps the money and will issue an arrest warrant for FTA, Failure to Appear.

 If you do not have enough money to post bond, you can use the services of a bondsman.
 They can put up money on your behalf, but will charge you to do so (usually 10% – 15%).
 This money is not refunded by the bondsman even if the charges are dropped.
 That is the price you pay to get out of jail.